Tyulis/rawutil/README.md

 ## Introduction

-Rawutil is a module aimed at reading and writing binary data in python in the same way as the built-in `struct` module, but with more features.
-The rawutil's interface is thus compatible with `struct`, with a few small exceptions, and many things added.
+Rawutil is a module aimed at reading and writing binary data in python in the same way as the built-in `struct` module, but with more features. rawutil's interface is thus compatible with `struct`, with a few small exceptions, and many things added.
 It does not have any non-builtin dependency.

-### What is already in struct
+### What’s already in struct

 - Unpack and pack fixed structures from/to bytes (`pack`, `pack_into`, `unpack`, `unpack_from`, `iter_unpack`, `calcsize`)
 - `Struct` objects that allow to parse one and for all a structure that may be used several times

-### What is different compared to struct
+### What’s different compared to struct

 - Some rarely-used format characters are not in rawutil (`N`, `P` and `p` are not available, `n` is used for a different purpose)
 - There is no consideration for native size and alignment, thus the `@` characters simply applies system byte order with standard sizes and no alignment, just like `=`